w3c/svgwg/master/render.md

 <img class='bordered' src='images/masking/opacity01.svg' alt='Image showing different groups of circles blended into the background.'>
 <p class='caption'>Each group of red and green circles is first rendered
-to an offscreen image before being blended with the background blue rectangle as a whole, with the given {{opacity}} values.</p>
+to an offscreen image before being blended with the background blue rectangle as a whole, with the given {{opacity}} values.
 </div>

 <p>In the example, the top row of circles have differing opacities,
 ranging from 1.0 to 0.2.
-The bottom row illustrates five {{g}} elements, each of which contains overlapping red and green circles, as follows:</p>
+The bottom row illustrates five {{g}} elements, each of which contains overlapping red and green circles, as follows:

 <ul>
 <li>The first group shows the opaque case for reference.
 The group has